- Dependency sources

 1.2.3 of some dependency, then

-A version constraint is a series of:
+A version constraint that uses traditional syntax is a series of the following:

 - The string

-anyis allowed, we do not recommend it for performance reasons.
+anyis allowed, we don’t recommend it.

 - A concrete version number pins the dependency to only allow that exact version.
 Avoid using this when you can because it can cause version lock for your users and make it hard for them to use your package along with other packages that also depend on it.